Our ultimate local SEO guide

 Google’s local results

-Similarly, Google has changed the way its search results look.
+Similarly, Google has changed the way its local search results look.
 The Search Engine Results Page (SERP) has gone through a variety of upgrades to provide a richer experience for users.

 If you search for ‘cinema film times’ then you will get a unique set of results based on your location.